 In June 2018, we entered into a Loan and Security Agreement (LSA) with Bridge Bank (Bank), a division of Western Alliance Bank.
 We initially borrowed the first tranche of \$0.3 million in June 2018.
 We increased our borrowings to \$3.0 million in March 2019, and to \$5.0 million in May 2020.
-As of March 31, 2022, we had \$2.8 million in outstanding principal under the facility.
-The loan originally matured in May 2022, at which time all outstanding principal and accrued and unpaid interest is due and payable.
+The loan was to mature in May 2022, at which time all outstanding principal and accrued and unpaid interest would have been due and payable.
 In June 2021, we entered into a fifth amendment to the LSA.
 This amendment modified the term loan's maturity date to June 16, 2023.
 This loan is secured by substantially all our tangible assets; intellectual property is excluded from this secured collateral, but is subject to a negative pledge in favor of Bank.
+In June 2022, the Company paid off the remaining outstanding balance of \$2.4 million of the LSA, which terminated the LSA and extinguished all of the Company's obligations therein.